jomarcardoso/jomarcardoso/README.md

 ### [Frontend Course [PT-BR]](https://github.com/jomarcardoso/curso-frontend)

-To teach the frontend development following the evolution of the technology
+The proposal of this project is to teach the development of websites with small achievements.
+Every class the student wilb be able to do something new or better than before.
+The ideia is to follow the evolution of the web, starting with only texts on pages and step by step introducing topics such as CSS, JS, forms...

 ---